com-480-data-visualization/OutOfTouch/README.md

 The used data is available [here](https://drive.google.com/drive/folders/1zd5pfRjVlyb2tbWu4nTnZTwUkrU_ITZN?usp=drive_link) and should be placed in a folder called data in the root of the project.

 The website is available at the following address: [http://out-of-touch.link](http://out-of-touch.link).
 Due to the limitations of resources on the AWS EC2, there might be some delays.
 So, for a better experience, please try it locally.
+For best performance we recommand mozilla, whereas there might be unexpected behaviour for other browsers.

 The processed book can be found [here](https://drive.google.com/file/d/1WJ5Uk6u_I1Fo7D94PMU_0sQSnhoQbzQi/view).

 The screencast is available [here](https://drive.google.com/file/d/1TM0eS6-RqUqtHjS_qlIqYiS3FXGMrm7u/view?usp=sharing).

+The code associated with the regressions that we used, can be found [here](https://github.com/com-480-data-visualization/OutOfTouch/tree/master/src).

 ## Late policy